yarbjs/yarb/readme.md

 ```
 - Make cool things inside `/src`.
 There are some basic styles and routes included to give you a place to start.
 - `yarn build` makes a static site ready to deploy on your webserver of choice for the world to see
+- `yarn deploy` will build your site and attempt to push it to [Netlify](https://www.netlify.com).
+Before you do that, you'll need a Netlify [account](https://app.netlify.com/signup)

 ## About Parcel
 Why not just use Webpack?
 Mostly because it's complicated.
 Getting Webpack working properly can be really touchy (even in v4, which is closer to 'zeroconf' than 3 was).
 I'm using Parcel because it's really, truly zero configuration.
 In YARB, when you run